Template Basics in Microsoft Word

 by Charles Kyle Kenyon, Esq.

-peer review.
-You will find an earlier version this chapter on the
+You can find a much earlier version of this chapter on the

 Last updated

 Introduction.
-Templates are a special type of Word document that can hold text,
+Templates are a special type of Word file that can hold text,

 will have access to all of these features and a large part of your job